-- 5.19 Local Planning Authorities are responsible for exercising planning functions across their respective areas.
-This includes developing a Local Plan, a development plan for the authority's area, pursuant to the Planning and Compulsory Purchase Act 2004 and the National Planning Policy Framework. - 5.20 Local Plans provide a spatial vision and a framework for the future development of the area, addressing needs and opportunities in relation to housing, the economy, community facilities and infrastructure as well as a basis for safeguarding the environment, adapting to climate change and securing good design (e.g. setting parking standards). - 5.21 This strategy identified opportunities for Local Planning Authorities to: - identify sites for commercial and residential development, warehousing, consolidation centres, and off-street charging facilities for example; and - knowledge sharing, dissemination of best practice, and provision of data.
+- for exercising planning functions across their respective areas.
+This includes developing a Local Plan, a development plan for the authority's area, pursuant to the Planning and Compulsory Purchase Act 2004 and the National Planning Policy Framework. - Local Plans provide a spatial vision and a framework for the future development of the area, addressing needs and opportunities in relation to housing, the economy, community facilities and infrastructure as well as a basis for safeguarding the environment, adapting to climate change and securing good design (e.g. setting parking standards).

+- 5.22 This strategy identified opportunities for Local Planning Authorities to: - identify sites for commercial and residential development, warehousing, consolidation centres, and off-street charging facilities for example; and - knowledge sharing, dissemination of best practice, and provision of data.